Feel free to send an email or call us at 541-685-7000.

 Will I have to pay more if I opt out?

-If I opt out can I keep my old meter?
+If I opt out can I keep the old meter?

 A smart meter is a digital meter that sends messages to EWEB through a secure wireless network.
 It's technology that provides a number of enhanced benefits and services to our customers.
 Smart meters are also an important building block in EWEB's efforts to modernize our community's electric and water distribution systems to provide customers with more reliable, resilient services.

 Smart meters are a part of our effort to provide customers with better service and more choice and control, while keeping services affordable.
-Some services will be available following the upgrade of your meters, while others will be available in the coming years.
+Some services will be available following the meter upgrades, while others will be available in future years.
 We will let you know more about products and services as they are developed.

 More choice and control